What Is Food Addiction?

 When a person continues to compulsively eat these foods, the brain adjusts to the excess dopamine by making less of it and/or reducing the ability of cells in the reward circuit to respond to it.
 This reduces the high that the person feels compared to the high felt when first eating these foods—an effect known as “tolerance.”
 One then eats more of the food, trying to achieve the same dopamine high.
 It can also cause less pleasure to be accessed from other things once enjoyed, like social activities.

-Long-term compulsive eating also causes changes in other brain chemical systems and circuits as well, affecting functions that include:
+Long-term compulsive eating also causes changes in other brain chemical systems and circuits as well.